Adnanshoaib/6-month-Data-Sci-and-AI/Machine Learning/ML Notes.md

   - Training Phase – Model learns from historical data
   - Testing Phase – Model is tested on unseen data
   - Validation Phase – Optional step to tune the model using a small portion of future-like data (validation data)
+# Real life machine learning applications :-
+  - YouTube Recommendations – Learn from your watch history.
+  - Spam Detection in Gmail – Learn patterns in spam emails.
+  - Voice Assistants( Siri,Alexa ) – Learn how you speak.
+  - Face Unlock on Phones – Learn to recognize your face.